 Changing the world requires something, and somewhere, out of the ordinary.
 Something to spark ideas, inspire creativity and out-of-the-box thinking.
 A space where you can dare to dream, experiment and share those ideas with a diverse community of academics, students, business, policy makers and more.

-Located at Maindy Park in the heart of Cardiff, the Campus is the door to innovation at Cardiff University and will provide cutting-edge facilities that will help researchers and students work across disciplines and with partners to influence policy and build enterprises that create products, spin-outs, start-ups and social enterprises.
+Located at Maindy Park in the heart of Cardiff, the Campus is the door to innovation at Cardiff University and will provide cutting-edge facilities, helping researchers and students to work across disciplines and with partners to influence policy and build enterprises that create products, spin-outs, start-ups and social enterprises.

-The state-of-the-art Campus will feature two new buildings Bouygues UK has built at Cardiff’s Innovation Campus include sbarc, designed by award-winning architects Hawkins\Brown, will house SPARK, the world’s first social science research park, and the Innovation Centre – a creative space for start-ups, spin-outs and partnerships.
+The state-of-the-art two new buildings Bouygues UK has built at Cardiff’s Innovation Campus include sbarc, designed by award-winning architects Hawkins\Brown, the world’s first social science research park, and the Innovation Centre – a creative space for start-ups, spin-outs and partnerships.
 The Translational Research Hub, designed by global architects HOK, will be home to two world-leading scientific research establishments – the Institute for Compound Semiconductors and Cardiff Catalysis Institute.

 Delivering a UK first

-The Oculus staircase, the first of its kind in the UK, has been installed, and is set to be the showpiece of Innovation Central.
+The Oculus staircase, the first of its kind in the UK, is undoubtedly the showpiece at sbarc.

 The staircase is a sculptural, open staircase travelling through a slanting void.
 Its name is taken from the oculus design, which depicts an eye that allows light to flood into a space.